tkaczmarzyk/specification-arg-resolver/README.md

 Usage: `@Spec(path="firstName", spec=Like.class)`.

-There are also other variants which apply the wildcard only on the beginning or the ending of the provided value: `@StartingWith` and `@EndingWith`.
+There are also other variants which apply the wildcard only on the beginning or the ending of the provided value: `StartingWith` and `EndingWith`.

+The negated version is available: `NotLike` which executes queries such as `(..) where firstName not like %Homer%`

 ### LikeIgnoreCase  ###